 - Drying and airing.
 Dry the freshly washed clothes and linens on a clothes line or clothes rack in the sunlight.
 The ultra-violet rays of the sunlight will help remove odors and smells; however, bright sunlight can cause dyes to fade so hang dark colors in the shade.
 The line drying will also provide a final opportunity for clothes to air out.
 If you must dry in a clothes dryer, use a low temperature setting because excessively high heat can actually cause any remaining odors to set into the fabric by bonding with fibers and dyes.

 - Use a fabric refresher.
-You may find that a fabric refresher like Febreze, which is offered in both scented and unscented formulas, may remove odors.
+You may find that a fabric refresher in either scented or unscented formulas, may remove odors.
 There are in-wash formulas as well as sprays.
 If spraying, spray the clothing outside and let it continue to air.

 - Store away.
 You really don't want to store clothes away with any type of strong odor.
 But, you can place the garments in a sealed plastic tub or heavy-duty plastic bag with a box of baking soda.
 Leave them sealed for a week or so.
 The baking soda will absorb the odors-similar to what it does in your refrigerator.

 - Repeat if necessary.
 Once through this process will effectively remove smells and irritants enough for most people.
-If your clothes still have bothersome cigarette odors, you can repeat the process.
-This method is safe for all washable fabrics.
+If your clothes still have bothersome cigarette odors, you can repeat the steps.
+These methods are safe for all washable fabrics.

 How to Get Cigarette and Cigar Smell Out of Dry Clean Only Clothes

 If the clothing is labeled dry clean only, follow the steps for airing the clothing outdoors or inside.
 If it is a garment that can be hand washed, you can add the baking soda soaking step and a vinegar rinse.

 If possible, spray the clothing with the fabric refresher outside and let it continue to air.